Prevent inappropriate behaviour at work with these measures

 Inappropriate behaviour is a collective term for all forms of behaviour in which one person does not respect another person’s boundaries.
 In Dutch, we speak of ‘grensoverschrijdend gedrag’, which translates literally as ‘boundary crossing behaviour’.
 The Arbeidsomstandighedenwet or Arbowet (Working Conditions Act) sets out what is inappropriate behaviour.
 Bullying, aggression, discrimination, or sexual harassment.
 Sexual harassment includes all forms of unwanted physical contact such as touches, hugs, and kisses.
 But also sexist or flirty remarks or "jokes".
 This also includes inappropriate online messages or images.
 Inappropriate behaviour can be both conscious and unconscious.
 A joke that was not meant to be hurtful can still hurt.
 A racist "joke" falls under discrimination.

-Measures to take
+Measures to prevent inappropriate behaviour

 PSA Policy

-Draw up a code of conduct
+Draw up a code of conduct for the workplace

 • What falls under inappropriate behaviour.